fluxninja/aperture/docs/content/get-started/blueprints.md

 ## Introduction

-Aperture comes with a pre-packaged list of [Aperture Policies][policies] and Grafana Dashboards that can be used both as a guide for creating new policies, and as ready-to-use Blueprints for generating Aperture policies customized to a [Service][service].
+Aperture comes with a pre-packaged list of [Aperture Policies][policies] and Grafana Dashboards that can be used both as a guide for creating new Policies, and as ready-to-use Blueprints for generating Aperture Policies customized to a [Service][service].

-All dashboards and policies are written using the [Jsonnet][jsonnet-lang] language, and can be used both as jsonnet mixins or as standalone Blueprints.
+All Dashboards and Policies are written using the [Jsonnet][jsonnet-lang] language, and can be used both as jsonnet mixins or as standalone Blueprints.

 [jsonnet-lang]: https://jsonnet.org